Have you read Business Doctors yet?

 While my dream of doing an MBA dates back about 15 years, I never seriously invested the time and effort needed to crack the CAT and other B-school exams when I had just completed my graduation.
 Consequently I stuck with my IT job and when an opportunity presented itself for an on-site assignment in Europe I took it up.

 Over the past few years I have found myself increasingly being “pigeon-holed” in a technical management role with very limited exposure to the business side of things.
-I see a full-time MBA as an opportunity to get that kind of exposure and open a few more door to me career-wise.
+I see a full-time MBA as an opportunity to get that kind of exposure and open a few more doors for me career-wise.

 Why not a part-time MBA?
 A part-time MBA can help from a knowledge point of view, but as far as career advancement is concerned I feel that a person will be able to get value out of a part-time MBA only if their current employer recognises such a qualification and will be in a position to provide the growth opportunities which an MBA grad will expect.
 Unfortunately for me I work in a setup where such opportunities would not have been available to me.